Hiatt Career Center

 Informational interviews are important tools in networking.
 If you've ever turned to a friend to ask them about their weekend plans, that's an informational interview!
 More than just building your network, informational interviews are intentional and targeted.

-Lunch or coffee meeting, phone call or video chat — all these can be informational interviews.
-The same principles of networking apply in informational interviews.
+Lunch or coffee meetings, phone calls, or video chats can all be informational interviews.
+The same principles of networking apply to informational interviews.

 Start with the Outreach Template for sending an email introduction.
 Use the Sample Interview Questions to help your conversation.